Graz

+The earliest documented mention of Graz dates to the 12th century, when it emerged as a fortified settlement under the rule of the Babenbergs.
+During the Late Middle Ages, the city developed into an important commercial and administrative center and, from the 14th century onward, served as the residence of the Inner Austrian branch of the Habsburg dynasty.
+This period was marked by significant cultural and architectural growth, with Renaissance and Baroque buildings shaping the historic city center.
+Graz also functioned as a strategic military stronghold against the Ottoman Empire, reflected in the fortifications constructed on the Schlossberg.
+In the 19th and 20th centuries, industrialization and subsequent modernization established Graz as a major urban and educational center, a role it continues to hold in contemporary Austria.

 In 1999, the city's historic centre was added to the UNESCO list of World Heritage Sites and in 2010 the designation was expanded to include Eggenberg Palace (Schloss Eggenberg) on the western edge of the city.
 Graz was designated the Cultural Capital of Europe in 2003 and became a City of Culinary Delights in 2008.
+In addition, the city is recognized as a "Design City" by UNESCO's Creative Cities Network.

 Etymology

-The name of the city, Graz, formerly spelled Gratz, most likely stems from the Slavic gradec, which means "small castle".
-Some archaeological finds point to the erection of a small castle by Alpine Slavic people, which over time became a heavily defended fortification.
-In literary Slovene, gradec still means "small castle", forming a hypocoristic derivative of Proto-West-South Slavic *gradьcъ, which descends via liquid metathesis from Common Slavic *gardьcъ and via the Slavic third palatalisation from Proto-Slavic *gardiku, originally denoting "small town, settlement".
-The name thus follows the common South Slavic pattern for naming settlements as grad.
-The German name 'Graz' first appears in records in 1128.
-Related to the Czech Hradec (e.g. Hradec Králové) of the same meaning.
+The name of the city, Graz, formerly spelled Gratz and also formerly known as Grätz, most likely derives from Slavic gradec/gradac 'small castle'.
+Some archaeological finds point to the erection of a small castle by Alpine Slavic people, who settled in the region after the barbarian invasions drove out the original Celts, as well as the Romans.
+In Slovene, gradec still means 'small castle', a hypocoristic derivative of Proto-West-South Slavic *gradьcъ, which descends via liquid metathesis from Common Slavic *gardьcъ and via the Slavic third palatalization from Proto-Slavic *gardiku, originally denoting 'small town, settlement'.
+The name thus follows the common South Slavic pattern for naming settlements grad.